Eicosanoids

 Structure.
 Eicosanoids belong to the fatty acyls.
 Their structure is based on eicosanoic acid, a twenty carbon atoms long hydrocarbon chain with a carboxyl group.
 Eicosanoids, docosanoids, octadecanoids, and further lipid groups are collectively termed oxylipins.
 Their hydrocarbon chain features oxygen-containing substituents, they are oxidized fatty acyls.
 Typically, eicosanoids contain multiple double bonds.

 Function.
 Eicosanoids are found in eukaryotes such as animals, plants, and fungi, but rarely in prokaryotes.
 In cells, they are often in free form or linked to phospholipids to be released on demand.
 The composition of the hydrocarbon chain largely defines their biological function.
-Prostaglandins (PG), leukotrienes (LT), and lipoxins (LX) are probably the most prominent eicosanoids.
+Prostaglandins (PG), leukotrienes (LT), lipoxins (LX), and resolvin Es (RvE) are probably the most prominent eicosanoids.
 They are well-known for their capacity to modify inflammatory responses.

 Eicosanoids lipidomics analysis with Lipotype